 Lymph is a thin, clear fluid that circulates throughout the body to remove wastes, bacteria, and other substances from tissues.
 Edema is the buildup of excess fluid.
 So lymphedema occurs when too much lymph collects in any area of the body.
 If lymphedema develops in people who’ve been treated for breast cancer, it usually occurs in the arm and hand, but sometimes it affects the breast, underarm, chest, trunk, and/or back.

 Why does lymphedema happen?
 As part of their surgery, many people with breast cancer have at least two or three lymph nodes removed from under the arm (sentinel lymph node biopsy), and sometimes many more nodes (axillary lymph node dissection).
-If the cancer has spread, it has most likely moved into to those underarm lymph nodes first because they drain lymph from the breast.
+If the cancer has spread, it has most likely moved into the underarm lymph nodes first because they drain lymph from the breast.
 Many people also need radiation therapy to the chest area and/or underarm.
-Surgery and radiation can cut off or damage some of the nodes and vessels through which lymph moves.
+Surgery and radiation can cut off or damage some of the nodes and vessels that lymph moves through.
 Over time, the flow of lymph can overwhelm the remaining pathways, resulting in a backup of fluid into the body’s tissues.

 If you already have lymphedema but don’t remember hearing much about it during breast cancer treatment, you’re not alone, says Dr. Marisa Weiss, chief medical officer of Breastcancer.org.
 “I can say from experience that the time right after diagnosis, when you are considering options and planning treatment, is a blur.
 When you are feeling so anxious and overwhelmed, it is hard to listen, understand, and decide.
 So even if lymphedema gets mentioned during this time, you may not remember it.
 Or it may not come up because the focus is really on getting you well.
 So if lymphedema does develop later on, it can feel like yet another insult to the body, one that many women weren’t fully prepared for.
 The good news is that women can learn how to manage it and lead normal lives.”